Blog

 Cognitive behavioral therapy for borderline personality disorder shows that many individuals have a tendency to change their perspective on events or other people.
 To put it simply, the way you feel about Sunday dinner at your in-law’s house may be completely different by Wednesday morning.

-Journaling gives you an accurate account of how you felt at the time.
+Journaling daily has the benefit of giving you an accurate account of how you felt at the time.
 If you mention the event or person in multiple entries, you can track how much your perspective has changed and when those changes occurred.

 Supports Cognitive Behavioral Therapy

 Cognitive behavioral therapy is a psychotherapy treatment for borderline personality disorder.
 It focuses specifically on behaviors, thoughts, and feelings – things individuals with borderline personality disorder often struggle to control.
-Since a journal is a first-hand account of your thoughts and feelings, it can be a helpful tool for someone in therapy.
+Since a journal is a first-hand account of your thoughts and feelings, it can be a helpful tool for someone in therapy, especially if you use BPD journal prompts designed to help you on your mental health journey.

 Anywhere at Any Time